nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

     ![Android Emulator](media/get-started-first-mobile-app/android-emulator.png)

-    > **Note:** According to your PC configuration some warnings or errors may appear, like firewall alerts or message indicating that the emulator must run in elevated mode.
+    > **Note:** According to your PC configuration some warnings or errors might appear, like firewall alerts or a message that indicating that the emulator must run in elevated mode.
 If you receive the following error, stop the Android Debug Bridge process (adb.exe):

     > ![Android Emulator Error](media/get-started-first-mobile-app/android-emulator-error.png)